waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Next Steps:
   1. Help the apprentice catch the runaway Farfetch'd in Ilex Forest.
   2. Obtain HM01 (Cut) from the Charcoal Master.
+  3. Retrieve Bellsprout from PC (Box 1) to teach Cut.
-  3. Check Kurt (8_4) for the Fast Ball (Gave White Apricorn on Turn 2720).
+  4. Check Kurt (8_4) for the Fast Ball (Gave White Apricorn on Turn 2720).

 ## Strategy for Ilex Forest
 1. Enter Ilex Forest from the western gate of Azalea Town (8_7 at 2, 10 or 2, 11).
 2. Find the apprentice and the Farfetch'd.
 3. Catch the Farfetch'd by approaching it from behind.
 4. Return to the apprentice to trigger the reward.
-5. Obtain HM01 (Cut) from the Charcoal Master.
+5. Return to Azalea Town and talk to the Charcoal Master in the Charcoal Kiln (8_2) to obtain HM01 (Cut).
-6. Teach Cut to a compatible Pokémon (check PC for Bellsprout).
+6. Teach Cut to Bellsprout (retrieve from PC if necessary).
+7. Clear the tree blocking the path to Route 34.

 ## Party Status
 - Calcifer (QUILAVA) Lv22: QUICK ATTACK, LEER, SMOKESCREEN, EMBER.